carolynmarshall/IAQSwitch/README.md

 # IAQSwitch
 This is a simple weekend or classroom project to build a switch that can toggle power to an air filter in response to Co2 readings.
+Lower threhsholds can be used to detect occupancy.
+Higher thresholds may be better for louder filters or to preserve power.

 Both the [UiFlow](https://flow.m5stack.com/) (Blockly) and generated MicroPython files are included.
 Could be used for learning about IAQ or early programming/robotics.